fernandomosquera/Moola---Multicore-Cache-Simulator/README.md

 1) The original moola is in the **moola_src** folder.
 For compile it, you hace to run Makefile

 2) The modified version of moola is in the **modified_moola_src** folder.
-This version add the information leakage and new mappinmg set schemes.
+This version add the information leakage and new mapping set schemes.
 To complie run Makefile